-Warshawsky described Hornquist as a perfectionist with his many projects and someone who could be relied on.
+Warshawsky described Hornquist as a perfectionist and someone who could be relied on.

-Appropriately, a performance of Roy Orbison’s 1989 hit “You Got It” was done following the eulogy.
+Appropriately, there was a performance of Roy Orbison’s 1989 hit “You Got It” following the eulogy.

 The BC’s Ambulance Service’s Ron Oszust and Karen Smith-Myles spoke about Lloyd Smith.

 Smith-Myles, Lloyd’s older sister, recited memories of how her brother’s many interests started at a very young age.

 As her brother continued to grow older, Smith-Myyles says so would his list of activities: parachuting, scuba-diving, rock climbing and yes life-saving.